pchiorean/Indentz/docs/README.md

 ## Document

-_Scripts that work at the document level._
+_Scripts that operate at the document level._

 ### Assets